EmaroLab/gesture_based_interface/README.md

 rosrun BaxterGBI_pbr mirror_server.py
 ```

-Then you can test it using the following client nodes:
+You can now test it using the following client nodes:
 ```
 rosrun BaxterGBI_pbr pbr_client_TEST.py mode arg1 arg2 ...

 rosrun BaxterGBI_pbr mirror_client.py
 ```

-Where, based on mode you can ask for a specific server (and you have to pass specific parameters).
+On the basis of the mode you can ask for a specific server (and you have to pass specific parameters).

 ## Kinect launcher
-Launch nodes for the Kinect
+Launch the nodes for the Kinect:
 ```
 roslaunch openni_launch openni.launch device_id:=<device id>
 ```